Arab Socialist Ba'ath Party – Lebanon Region: Post-war

 In the 2009 parliamentary election, the party won two seats as part of the March 8 Alliance.
 The parliamentarians of the party were Assem Qanso and Qassem Hashem.

 The Lebanese Ba'ath Party is also militarily involved in the Syrian Civil War and has sent forces under its control to aid Bashar al-Assad's government against the Syrian opposition.
 One contingent, allegedly 400 fighters strong, took part in the Daraa offensive (June 2017).
 Its commander, Hussein Ali Rabiha from Nabatieh, was killed during this operation.

 Before the 2018 Lebanese general election, the Lebanese Ba'ath Party had suffered a split, with Regional Secretary Assem Qanso and Numan Shalq heading in different directions.
 Both factions had nominated candidates for the elections, but none was accepted into a list and were thus eliminated from the polls.
 Reportedly, the Syrian ambassador, Ali Abdul Karim, had lobbied against any list accepting Qanso's candidates, as his group is not recognized from Damascus.
 A Baathist politician, Kassem Hachem, was included in a list in South III as Amal candidate, but not on behalf of the party.
 Former Regional Secretary Fayez Shukr headed a list in Bekaa III.
 On 7 April 2019, the Lebanese Ba'ath Party and other parties staged pro-Syrian demonstrations in Beirut; this was the "first such show of its kind" since 2005.

 During the 2024 Israeli invasion of Lebanon, an Israeli airstrike was launched on the Lebanese Ba'ath Party headquarters in Ras el-Nabaa in Beirut which killed a Hezbollah spokesman, Mohammed Afif.
 Following the fall of the Assad regime, the party's headquarters in Halba were stormed by a mob of anti-Assad militants.

+On 12 December 2025, the head of the party, Ali Hijazi, announced that the party had changed its name to the "National Banner Party", and said that he would submit an official request to the Lebanese government to formally change the party's name.

+However, some people, including Assem Qanso, refused to change the party name and split into a separate party called the Arab Socialist Ba'ath Party – Lebanon Region.